sagalovitch/CPU_Project/README.md

 This project aims to design, simulate, implement, and verify a simple RISC Computer (SRC) consiting of a RISC processor, memory, and I/O.

-This SRC takes inspiration from processor design in _Computer Systems Design and Architecture_ by V.P.
+This SRC takes inspiration from the processor design in _Computer Systems Design and Architecture_ by V.P.
 Heuring.

+**Note**
+Some of these verilog files are redunant and are a WIP, they will be removed in the near future.

 MIT License